haroonyoeu/bookmarks/README.md

 # bookmarks
-Haroon Yoeu's set of bookmarks relating to tech and software development.
+Set of bookmarks relating to tech and software development.